yukibonji/DiscogsWatcher/README.md

 # DiscogsWatcher
-A program for checking one's wishlist on Discogs, going through new listings for each release and sending an email to the user if they meet price requirements
+A program for checking one's wishlist on Discogs, going through new listings for each release and sending an email to the user if they meet prespecified price requirements.

 ## Database setup